lukaskratzel/ba/content/proposal/introduction.typ

 local setup requirements and provide consistent, standardized development experiences to students @schmidtInclusiveLearningEnvironments2024.

-// TODO: uncited claim
-Eclipse Theia, an extensible cloud and desktop IDE platform, has become a popular choice for educational deployments.
-//
-Theia Cloud represents a solution for deploying and managing Theia-based IDEs on Kubernetes at scale.
-It provides a Kubernetes operator that manages the lifecycle of IDE instances, a REST service for session management, and custom resource definitions that simplify configuration.
+Eclipse Theia is an extensible cloud and desktop IDE platform.
+Theia Cloud enables deployment and management of Theia-based IDEs on Kubernetes at scale through a Kubernetes operator for instance lifecycle management, a REST service for session handling, and custom resource definitions that simplify configuration.

-// TODO: uncited claim
-When integrated with learning management systems like Artemis, Theia Cloud enables students to launch pre-configured development environments from their course assignments without any local installation, receiving timely automated feedback on their programming work.
+Ideally, the integration with a learning platform would enable students to launch pre-configured development environments from their course assignments without any local installation, receiving timely automated feedback.